 K-3 Boundary Encroachments

-If a property has encroachments most of the time to buyer will continue anyway.
+If a property has encroachments, most of the time, the buyer will continue anyway.

 Most encroachments have been in place for years without an issue, so the new buyer will accept them.